 Deliverables with practicable outcomes

-Deliverables are agreed in consultation with the client based on project needs.
+Deliverables are agreed in consultation with you based on project needs.
 They might typically include:

 An analytic report, structured around the key concerns identified.

-A presentation which further clarifies the results of the analysis (either delivered online or in person).
+A presentation which further clarifies the results of the analysis.

-The practicability of the outcomes depends in large part on the nature of the project.
-However, the benefits of targeted insight through data analysis are potentially wide-ranging.
-It can be used to reliably inform forward steps or positive change-making in:
+How the insights are used depends in large part on the nature of the project, with benefits that are potentially wide-ranging.
+In general, they can be used to inform:

 GUIDELINES ON SERVICE USE